DawChihLiou/freecodecamp-twitchtv/README.md

   }
 }
 ```
 It is a React/Redux exercise.
-The purpose is to understand how Redux work with React.
-This exercise demonstrate how to deal with synchronous and asynchronous actions in Redux and how to render React components with Redux state.
+The purpose is to understand how Redux works with React.
+This exercise demonstrates how to deal with synchronous and asynchronous actions in Redux and how to render React components with Redux state.

+The Twitchtv